pluralsight/guides/draft/interesting-apis/alexa-run-this-javascript-app/article.md

 Be sure to type random things and the opposite of what you would expect to really kick the tyres.
 If it fails, grab the JSON, stick it in your `event-samples`, write a test etc. create a PR, push the code, merge if all good with your CI tools.

-Click the play button to get a feel for how Alexa is saying your responses.
+Click the play button to get a feel for how Alexa is saying your responses and punctuate as necessary.

 When you think you're all done, head over to [echoism](https://echosim.io/) to try it out.
 You can then login to the [alexa app](http://alexa.amazon.com/spa/index.html#settings/dialogs) and see what you said and what actually happened.
-In fact you can play back the recording of what Alexa captured.
+In fact you can play back the recording of what Alexa captured and her interpretation.
 For example, Alexa cannot understand me when I say "two players", so for now, you're going to need a US accent or use a different utterance.

 # Going live